Apply for a Grant

 University Park Campus Service Area: The area bounded by Santa Monica/10 Freeway to the north, Martin Luther King Jr. Boulevard to the south, Harbor/110 Freeway to the east, Western Avenue to the west.

 Programs must be directed toward meeting one or more of USC’s university-community initiatives aimed at strengthening the neighborhoods surrounding the University Park and Health Sciences campuses.

-Improving health outcomes, particularly in the area of obesity and diabetes, and providing specific metrics for measuring improvement (e.g., weight loss, changes in behaviors, changes in perceptions)
+- Improve health outcomes, particularly in the area of obesity and diabetes, and provide specific metrics for measuring improvement (e.g., weight loss, changes in behaviors, changes in perceptions)

 Additional criteria used for selecting grant recipients and determining awards are at the discretion of the grant review committee.
 Such determinations are not subject to review by any other party.